Robert McCown Nutt

 Brief Life History of Robert McCown

-When Robert McCown Nutt was born on 28 June 1828, in Alabama, United States, his father, William Henry Nutt Jr., was 28 and his mother, Elizabeth Speer, was 28.
-He married Amanda Lindley on 17 April 1856.
+When Robert McCown Nutt was born on 28 June 1828, in Tennessee, United States, his father, William Henry Nutt IV, was 28 and his mother, Elizabeth Speer, was 28.
+He married Amanda Lindley on 17 April 1856, in Randolph, Arkansas, United States.
 They were the parents of at least 1 daughter.
-He lived in Cache Township, Lawrence, Arkansas, United States in 1870 and Salem Township, Greene, Arkansas, United States in 1880.
-He died on 16 March 1913, in Jonesboro, Craighead, Arkansas, United States, at the age of 84, and was buried in Greene, Arkansas, United States.
+He lived in Big Creek Township, Craighead, Arkansas, United States in 1900 and Salem Township, Greene, Arkansas, United States in 1910.
+He died on 16 March 1913, in Arkansas, United States, at the age of 84, and was buried in Crossroads Cemetery, Lorado, Greene, Arkansas, United States.

 Photos and Memories (0)